The Post (film): Plot

 Post assistant editor Ben Bagdikian tracks down Ellsberg, a former colleague at RAND, as the source.
-He explains how he copied the documents over years, a few pages each day, and gives Bagdikian over 4,000 pages to take back to D.C.
-Post reporters pore over the mounds of pages, searching for stories, as their attorneys advise against publishing them lest the Nixon administration file criminal charges.

-Graham confers with McNamara, Bradlee, Parsons, and trusted Post chairman Fritz Beebe as she agonizes over publishing the story.
-McNamara warns her that she will face social exile in D.C., and that Nixon's revenge on the Post will be merciless.
-Beebe and Parsons also warn they could lose investors.

-Bradlee argues that they have a responsibility to actively seek out risky stories for the public interest.
-And, if they are successful in court, the Post would emerge as a significant journalistic institution.
-He also tells her that his own circle of elite D.C. friends (including John F. Kennedy, as revealed in the documents) repeatedly lied to him as well over the years to garner sympathetic coverage; her own friendships with people like McNamara cannot be allowed to influence her decision.
+Ellsberg gives him the full 4,000-page report and Post reporters dig through the pages, but their attorneys advise against publishing lest Richard Nixon's administration file criminal charges.
+Agonizing over whether to publish, Graham confers with McNamara and her disapproving board.
+They warn that she will face social exile in D.C., retaliation from President Richard Nixon, and loss of investors.
+However, Bradlee argues that they have a strong public interest defense, and it could transform the Post into the important journalistic institution that Graham had been dreaming of.
+The documents also revealed that his own circle of elite D.C. friends, including John F. Kennedy, lied to him to garner sympathetic coverage; he argues that Graham's own friendships with figures like McNamara should not influence her decision.

-After hearing all sides, Graham gives the go-ahead.
-However, the situation intensifies immediately after they go to print when the lawyers realize that Bagdikian’s source and Sheehan's is Ellsberg, putting Graham and Bradlee in contempt of court under the terms of the original injunction.
-This opens them to further liability under the Espionage Act, with a serious risk that Graham has just destroyed both the newspaper and her family's legacy.
+Graham gives the go-ahead to print.
+However, Bagdikian then reveals he used the same source as Sheehan instead of independently verifying the documents.
+The Post's lawyers panic—it puts Graham and Bradlee in contempt of court under the original injunction, and opens them to further criminal liability under the Espionage Act.

-The Post and Times jointly appear before the Supreme Court to plead their First Amendment rights.
-Meanwhile, in solidarity with the Post and Times, other major and regional newspapers also publish about the secret war study.
-On June 30, 1971, the Supreme Court's justices, in the case of New York Times Co. v.
-United States, ruled 6–3 in the two newspapers' favor, vindicating Graham's decision to print.
-Shortly after, President Richard Nixon bars the Post from the White House.
+The Post and Times appear before the Supreme Court to plead their First Amendment rights.
+In solidarity, other newspapers across the U.S. publish information from Ellsberg's documents.
+On June 30, 1971, the Supreme Court rules 6–3 in the newspapers' favor, vindicating Graham's decision.
+In response, Nixon bars the Post from ever entering the White House again.

-The film ends with a sequence showing the discovery of the Watergate burglary by security guard Frank Wills (which the Post further exposed, ultimately leading to Nixon’s resignation).
+One year later, Watergate complex security guard Frank Wills discovers a burglary-in-progress and calls the police, inadvertently kicking off the Watergate scandal.